LMH01/MGT2_Mod_Tool/README.md

     - Every time you change the game files a backup is created.
 This backup will be stored as latest backup until another backup is made.
 This latest backup can be restored with the click of one button.
     - Backups can be created manually
     - When starting this program for the first time an initial backup is created that can be restored later with the click of one button.
     - Backups of your saved games will be created but not automatically restored.
-To restore a save game backup do the following:
+To restore a save game backup go into the **Backup** menu, click **Restore Backup** and then **Restore Save Game Backup**.
-        - Click `Open backup folder` in the `Backups` page.
-        - Navigate to `\AppData\LocalLow\Eggcode\Mad Games Tycoon 2`
-        - Copy the desired backup to this folder, rename and replace it.
-        - Your backup should be restored
     - **Even though backups are created I will not take any responsibility if you loose or damage you saved games!**
 - **Update Checker**
     - When started the tool will look for updates.
 If an update is available the user will be notified.
 - **Log file**
     - Every change you do to the game files will be noted here. *(eg. added genre [genre_name])*
-    - When a backup is being created it will be noted here.
+    - When a backup is created it will be noted here.
     - The log file can be opened fia the "Utilities" menu.
 - **Tool tips**
     - Should you need help to figure out what an input or button means simply hover over it with your mouse.